-Hotel Schützen is family-run, traditional Swiss chalet-style hotel located in the village of Lauterbrunnen in the stunning Bernese Oberland region of Switzerland.
+Hotel Schützen Lauterbrunnen is family-run, traditional Swiss chalet-style hotel.
+The hotel is perfectly situated in the village of Lauterbrunnen in the stunning Bernese Oberland region of Switzerland.
 It is THE place to stay for comfort in the Swiss Alps!

 Fresh air, magnificent scenery, and endless miles of cable cars and hiking trails await visitors to this area.

-The most notable waterfall in this area is Staubbach, falling an impressive 1,020 feet (311 meters), which is located within walking distance of Hotel Schützen and can be seen from many balcony rooms at the hotel.
+The most notable waterfall in this area is Staubbach, falling an impressive 1,020 feet (311 meters).
+Staubbach Falls is located within walking distance of Hotel Schützen and can be seen from many balcony rooms at the hotel.

-The hotel is conveniently located less than a 5 minute walk from the train station and there is a bus stop right outside the door of the hotel.
+Hotel Schützen Lauterbrunnen is conveniently located less than a 5 minute walk from the train station.
+Additionally, there is also a bus stop right outside the door of the hotel.

 These conveniences help provide hotel guests with access to endless miles of exploring the glorious Swiss Alps and the Jungfrau region.